 - A ZooKeeper ensemble.
 Apache ZooKeeper is a distributed, open-source coordination service for distributed applications; the Oozie servers use it for coordinating access to the database and communicating with each other.
-In order to have full HA, there should be at least 3 ZooKeeper servers.
-Find more information about ZooKeeper here. - Multiple Oozie servers.
+In order to have full HA, there should be at least 3 ZooKeeper servers. - Multiple Oozie servers.

-Important
+Important: